 Do you keep a recipe box?
 It may be an old-fashioned way of collecting recipes, but I love digging through old recipe boxes, don’t you?
 To me, searching through an old box of collected recipes is like opening Christmas presents – exciting!
 So last year, when I flew back home to visit grandma, I made it a point to raid some of my aunts’ recipe boxes to collect some tasty recipes.
 And in the process, I found my mom’s recipe box!
 I haven’t seen my mom’s recipe box in over 10 years and it was such a sentimental find for me.
 I’m slowly going through the box and this moist-n-tasty baked burger caught my eye.
 This recipe has a small hint of the island teri-burger flavor that mixes great with your favorite burger toppings.
-What I love about this recipe is that it’s simple family recipe.
+What I love about this recipe is that it’s a simple family recipe.
 There isn’t any complicated fluff and uses everyday ingredients, so let’s get to it!

 Moist-n-Tasty Baked Burger Patties

 The moisture in this patty comes from milk soaked bread.
 It’s a great way to use up the ends or old bread.
 Just cut up 6 slices into crouton-sized cubes and soak with milk.